stanislawsztrajt/okki-auctions-portal/README.md

 # okki-auctions-portal
 Application to list and view auctions with some features(e.g calling, chat, admin dashboard).
-Created in Vue3, strapi v3 and Expo
+Created in Vue3, strapi v3 and Expo.

 # First time on the app(content in polish)
 When you enter the site for the first time, the information about cookies and a view of the business card - a place that describes important aspects of the applications.